Skip to content

 Program Details

-More than 20 full-time clinical faculty members in the Department of Neurosurgery perform about 4,000 neurosurgical procedures per year, including endovascular and radiosurgical cases.
-Neurosurgery residents at Penn State Health Milton S. Hershey Medical Center receive excellent clinical training in all areas of neurosurgery, including endovascular and vascular neurosurgery, epilepsy surgery, functional neurosurgery, neuro-oncology and skull base surgery, neurocritical care, neurotrauma, pediatric neurosurgery, peripheral nerve surgery, radiosurgery and spine surgery, under the direction of nationally recognized and fellowship-trained neurosurgery faculty members.
+More than 20 full-time clinical faculty members in the Department of Neurosurgery perform about 4,900 neurosurgical procedures per year, including endovascular and radiosurgical cases.
+Neurosurgery residents at Penn State Health Milton S. Hershey Medical Center receive excellent clinical training in all areas of neurosurgery, including neurovascular (both open and endovascular), epilepsy surgery, functional neurosurgery, neurosurgical oncology and skull base surgery, neurocritical care, neurotrauma, pediatric neurosurgery, peripheral nerve surgery, radiosurgery and spine surgery, under the direction of nationally recognized and fellowship-trained neurosurgery faculty members.

-The department also has six fellowships (endovascular, functional, neurocritical care, neuro-oncology, peripheral nerve and spine) accredited by the Society of Neurological Surgeons’ Committee for Advanced Subspecialty Training (CAST).
-In order to assure that these fellowships do not dilute the operative experience of departmental residents, with the exception of neurocritical care, they are offered only as enfolded fellowships to participants in the Neurosurgery Residency.
+The department also offers six fellowships (endovascular, functional, neurocritical care, neuro-oncology, peripheral nerve and spine), the majority of which are accredited by the Society of Neurological Surgeons’ Committee for Advanced Subspecialty Training (CAST).

 Learn More about the Residency

-- Train neurosurgery residents in the profession of neurosurgery, providing for them an educational, clinical, operative and research environment of the highest standard.
+The Neurosurgery Residency Program’s mission is to train neurosurgery residents in the profession of neurosurgery, providing for them an educational, clinical, operative, and research environment of the highest standard.

-- Be active members in the regional, national and international neurosurgical community.
+• Encourage active participation in the regional, national, and international neurosurgical community.

-- Participate in the broader academic programs of Penn State College of Medicine, Penn State Health Milton S. Hershey Medical Center and Penn State for the benefit of undergraduate, medical and graduate students as well as colleagues and self.
+• Facilitate access to the broader academic programs of Penn State College of Medicine, Penn State Health Milton S. Hershey Medical Center and Penn State for the benefit of undergraduate, medical, and graduate students as well as colleagues and self.

 Application Overview

-The Neurosurgery Residency participates in the National Residency Matching Program (NRMP) and matches two residents per year as a categorical training program.
+The Neurosurgery Residency participates in the National Residency Matching Program (NRMP) and matches three residents per year as a categorical training program.

 Concurrent with participating in the NRMP, neurological surgery programs use the Electronic Residency Application Service (ERAS).
 Applications are taken through ERAS only.
 All applications are considered without regard to race, religion, gender or national origin.